 Project managers are desperately needed in this industry to not only track budgets and schedules, but to also manage risk as companies navigate new digital technologies.
 This is especially important with regulations continuously changing.
 PMI projects that 4.6 million project manager jobs will be created within the financial industry by 2027.

 Skilled labor is declining as the baby boomer generation retires and the following generations turn to college degrees instead.
 The construction industry has particularly suffered from this shortage.
 Project managers are needed to add structure to projects, control budgets, and use project management software to increase the efficiency of the work done.
 9.7 million positions need to be filled by 2027 to keep up with the demand, according to PMI’s Jobs Report.

-IT is consistently a safe bet when it comes to choosing a career.
+IT is consistently a safe bet when it comes to choosing a career, especially in cybersecurity.
 With endless data breaches threatening company brands and reputations and a need for more intuitive technology across all sectors, this industry is quite lucrative.

 As everything becomes digital, the urgency for data protection grows every day.
 Additionally, as companies add software programs to improve customer satisfaction and work efficiency, high-functioning programs that are easy to learn and use are in constant demand.

 Project Management Careers in Healthcare